Ben-Kerman/immersive/doc/card-export.md

 (`Ctrl+`)(`⇧+`)`←`/`→`. `↑` and `↓` switch between subtitles and `DEL` removes the current one from the selection.
 Once you have chosen some text, you can look up any dictionary entries that match it exactly using `⏎` and any entries starting with it using `⇧+⏎`.
-ASCII whitespace characters at before or after the word are automatically removed before searching.
+ASCII whitespace characters before or after the word are automatically removed before searching.
 If the search has any results, a new menu will open that allows you to choose one of them with `↑`/`↓` and `⏎`.